 As well as having some wonderful properties to visit the National Trust also have some of the best adventure playgrounds in the UK.
 This post rounds up 20 of the best National Trust playgrounds.
 I often think about what fun it would be to go on a tour of National Trust properties around the UK.
 One thing is for certain you wouldn’t get bored especially as each place is so different from the other.

 Have you considered becoming a member of the National Trust?
 It’s a great way to save money throughout the year.
 At most National Trust properties under 5 are free.

-What is there to play on – There is big focus on natural play at Hoe fen Wildlife discovery at Anglesey Abbey.
-With a secret garden, giant two storey lime tree house, discovery cabin, fortresses, outdoor xylophone.
-Plus a willow tunnel, story telling, den building, hammocks for swinging.
+What is there to play on – There is a big focus on natural play at Hoe Fen Wildlife Discovery at Anglesey Abbey.
+With a secret garden, giant two-storey lime tree house, discovery cabin, fortresses and outdoor xylophone.
+Plus a willow tunnel, storytelling, den building and hammocks for swinging.

 Other things of interest – Visit the Lode Watermill and see flour being made.
 You can also look around the Jacobean-style house.

 Other things of interest – There is a deer park on site and they wander freely so you may see some on your visit.
-The gardens are also worth a visit especially the orangery and maze.
+The gardens are also worth a visit, especially the orangery and maze.
 Belton house itself is also worth a visit.
-Please read our review for Belton House playground.

 What is there to play on – Calke Abbey has a relatively new adventure playground.
 There is a climbing wall and you can abseil down a rope.
 Plus an underground system, a bridge and more.